 - It is also polite to make purchases at Walmart if staying overnight.
 While not required, it is a nice way to thank Walmart for allowing your stay.

 Have you stayed overnight at a Walmart or another store?
 What was your experience?
-Our friend Liz from The Virtual Campground had a live Q&A session where she shared some of her own experiences “Wallydocking”.
-Do you have tips to share?
+Boondocking can take many forms – store parking lots, government lands, backyard boondocking, etc. Do you have tips to share?
 Comment below.